 Hot wallets are easy to utilize for repeated trades but more dangerous since they are internet-accessible.
 The best way should be adopted by most people: keeping small sums in hot wallets for daily access and storing most of the funds apart in cold wallets.

-Privacy in Cryptocurrency Transactions
+Data Protection in Cryptocurrency Transactions

 Best Practices for Crypto Security